sod/angular-jest-swc/README.md

 or press `play` in your IDE of choice on an `it` function in the `spec` file, as jest can run spec isolated.

 ![jest-screenshot.png](jest-screenshot.png)

+Note: The jest example doesn't use zone.js as I don't use zone.js.
+If you need that, look at https://github.com/thymikee/jest-preset-angular how to get zone support into jest.